Charles E W Bean, Diaries, AWM38 3DRL 606/37/1 - January - February 1916 - Part 4

 more or less; & he is / sort

-of man ^of who in one is always
+of man ^of whom one is always

 expecting big things.
 He is